Breast pump: Efficiency and method

+Types of modern Breast pump

-Manual breast pumps
+Manual

-Manual breast pumps are operated by squeezing or pulling a handle in a repetitive fashion, allowing the user to directly control the pressure and frequency of milk expression.
+Manual breast pumps are operated by squeezing or pulling a handle repetitively, allowing the user to directly control the pressure and frequency of milk expression.
 Though manual pumps are small and inexpensive, they can require significant effort and can be tiring because the user provides all the power.
 These pumps may not provide sufficient stimulation and emptying of the breast.
 "Bicycle-horn" style manual pumps can damage breast tissue and harbor bacteria in the rubber suction bulb, which is difficult to clean.

 Foot-powered breast pumps use the same collection tubing and breast horns as electric breast pumps, but are powered by a foot pedal.
 This eliminates the work of pumping by hand or the need for finding an electrical outlet with privacy.

-Electric breast pumps
+Electric

 There are two types of electric breast pumps, hospital-grade and personal-use.
 Hospital-grade pumps are larger and intended for multiple users.
 Personal-use pumps are generally intended for one user.
-Electric breast pumps are powered by a motor which supplies suction through plastic tubing to a horn that fits over the nipple.
+Electric breast pumps are powered by a motor that supplies suction through plastic tubing to a horn that fits over the nipple.
 The portions of the pump that come into direct contact with the expressed milk must be sterilized to prevent contamination.
 This style provides more suction, making pumping significantly faster, and allows users to pump both their breasts at the same time.
-Electric breast pumps are larger than manual ones, but portable models are available (e.g. in a backpack or shoulder bag).
+Electric breast pumps are larger than manual ones, but portable models are available (e.g., in a backpack or shoulder bag).
 Some models include battery packs or built-in batteries to enable portable operation of the pump.
-Some electric pumps allow multi-user operation but recommend an accessory kit for each user to maintain cleanliness.
+Some electric pumps allow multi-user operation, but recommend an accessory kit for each user to maintain cleanliness.

 Rental pumps may be recommended when medical conditions temporarily preclude breastfeeding.

 Some breast pumps are designed to be part of a "feeding system" so that the milk storage portion of the pump is the baby bottle used to feed the infant.
-This allows the milk to be collected in the same bottle that will feed the baby eliminating the need to transfer breastmilk.
-Freezable breastmilk storage bags are available that connect directly to some breast pumps and can then be used with disposable bottle feeding systems.
+This allows the milk to be collected in the same bottle that will feed the baby, eliminating the need to transfer breastmilk.
+Freezable breastmilk storage bags are available that connect directly to some breast pumps and can then be used with disposable bottlefeeding systems.